nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 This panel is where any error or status messaging for the simulation appears.
 The search bar at the bottom allows the user to find specific text within the panel.

 ##### Simulation Connection
-The bottom part of the Sim Control Panel has a dropdown where the user can input the host name and port number of the simulation to which the user is attempting to connect.
-The host name and port number must be separated by either a space or a colon.
+The bottom part of the Sim Control Panel has a dropdown where the user can input the hostname and port number of the simulation to which the user is attempting to connect.
+The hostname and port number must be separated by either a space or a colon.
 The user can also use the dropdown menu to select a simulation.
 The Connect button next to the dropdown initiates the connection attempt.